mibli/tools/README.md

     recscn -w  # record window - careful!
 It doesn't follow window recscn -c  # record selection

+### Thumbnailer

+Generates thumbnails and returns paths to the thumbnails.
+Matches extensions for videos and populates thumbnails under specified directory.
+Currently only customizable by editing the file.
+Thumbnails are only created if they haven't been generated yet.

+Doesn't have help flag!

+Example usage:

+    $ thumbnailer "/src/images/weird catalogue/1352345lk3j132.jpg" "/other/video.mp4"
+    /home/user/.cache/thumbs/src/images/weird catalogue/1352345lk3j132.jpg
+    /home/user/.cache/thumbs/other/video.mp4

 ### Worthy mentions

 * datestamp - Produces a simple date stamp in predefined format.